Skip to Main Content

 Check Kelley Blue Book and Edmunds for expected repair costs and compare them to the extended warranty offered by the dealer.
 If you could reasonably save for repairs while you own the vehicle, an extended warranty will be an unnecessary expense.

-A service plan is only useful if you plan to use the dealer for maintenance and are fine with maintenance potentially being done on a less frequent basis than the manufacturer recommends.
+Extended warranties are only beneficial if you expect to own the car well past the manufacturer’s warranty — and even then, it’s not always the right choice.
+It is also useful if you plan to use the dealer for maintenance and are fine with potentially less frequent maintenance than the manufacturer recommends.

 4. Tire and wheel protection